HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/component/index.md

 2. **Customizable:** Allows user-defined styling and extensions.
 3. **Extendable:** Can be integrated anywhere in your application.

-## Components Overview

-AC (Atomic Components)
-Atomic Components are the smallest possible building blocks of the search functionality, such as buttons, input fields, and chips.
-These components are built using Web Components standards like Shadow DOM for encapsulation and reusability.

 ## Web Components: Features and Benefits
 Web components provide the following benefits: